weizh888/PokeAlarmWiki/FAQ.md

 * Most scanners don't send the gym-details with every gym related webhook - PA will cache the details and try to remember them, but this goes away upon restart.
 It takes time for the scanner to send all the details.

 #### I have some other problem and can't figure it out.
-* If you have already checked the [Wiki](Home) thoroughly, you can try asking in our [RocketMap Discord](https://discord.gg/RocketMap).
+* If you have already checked the [Wiki](Home) thoroughly, you can try asking in our [PokeAlarm Discord](https://discord.gg/S2BKC7p).
 Make sure to read the Rules before posting.
 * **Note**: Only [PokeAlarm Patrons](https://www.patreon.com/pokealarm) are guaranteed responses from the PA team as thanks for their helping to keep PA alive and running.